CrayLabs/SmartSim/doc/generate.rst

 Ensembles
 *********

-Ensembles are a user-facing object within SmartSim.
-Ensembles are used to quickly create a number of models that span a model parameter space.
+Ensembles are a user-facing object within SmartSim that can be used to quickly create a number of models that span a model parameter space.
 The primary reason for exposing an ``Ensemble`` object is that manually creating and executing many models can be very tedious.
-By utilizing ``Ensemble`` in SmartSim, creating an ensemble is as easy as defining a few dictionarys and a single method call.
+By utilizing ``Ensemble`` in SmartSim, creating an ensemble is as easy as defining a few dictionaries and a single method call.

 The ``Generator`` is the primary object responsible for creating and configuring ensembles within SmartSim.
 There are two ways to use